Changing Ubiquiti Radio password from Command Line

 How to Fix UISP “Application is loading.
 1 min remaining…”

-After a recent update, UISP may stop working.
+After a recent update, UISP may have stopped working.

 If we run sudo ~unms/app/unms-cli status, we receive the following error: